Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4><a name="_7_0_1">Pointers</a></h4>

-i3s uses the following Pointer syntax whenever a specific property in the current or another document is to be referenced.
+<p>i3s uses the following Pointer syntax whenever a specific property in the current or another document is to be referenced.
-The Pointer consists of two elements:
+The Pointer consists of two elements:</p>

 <ol>
 	<li><strong>mandatory in-document reference:</strong> Relative to the currently evaluated property, or document absolute, reference to a property.
 References are always slash-separated paths through a document tree and can contain wildcards (\*) to indicate that a set or list of properties is to be matched instead of a single property.